It is a fact that many people with the title “producer” don’t produce. They service and they accept what comes to them, but they do not produce.

 It is also a fact that companies are going to find a way to minimize what they pay agencies.
 After watching benefits carriers drastically reduce compensation without realizing drastic losses, property/casualty carriers will certainly follow their lead.
 Benefits carriers have learned they do not have to pay agents, at least not for small accounts.
 Sure, ObamaCare plays into this, but the writing is on the wall.
 And even if company compensation is not cut going forward, producers and agencies are going to have to do much more to earn their money.

 This is not a “doom and gloom” future.
-Clearly some agencies will continue their paternalistic and ego-driven model of employing non-producing producers for as long as denial trumps financial reality.
+Clearly some agencies will continue their paternalistic and ego driven model of employing non-producing producers for as long as denial trumps financial reality.
 The great news is for those agencies and producers that are innovative and want to bring more than an insurance policy to their clients, the future promises tremendous rewards.
 The agencies that act first will gain a long head-start.

 How Producers Get Paid

 Some sales consultants are on the right path.
 They are preaching that agencies’ opportunities lie in bringing “value added” services to clients.
-“Value added” is in quotations because the effectiveness of the different messages varies considerably, with some consultants not even telling their clients clearly what those value-added services are.
+“Value added” is in quotations because the effectiveness of the different messages varies considerably, with some consultants not even telling their clients clearly what those value added services are.
 The ones delivering the truest messages are giving some of the best sales advice I have heard in my 25 years in this industry.

-Any sales consultants who suggest agencies offer these services without suggesting the agencies’ producers pay for it are only advocating growth, not profits and not survivability.
+Any of these sales consultants who suggest agencies offer these services without suggesting the agencies’ producers pay for it are only advocating growth, not profits and not survivability.
 I have seen agencies barely make payroll as a result of focusing on these strategies without understanding the cost of these strategies.

-These value-added services cost money, sometimes serious money.
+These value added services cost money, sometimes serious money.
 At the simplest level, some web-based marketing programs are reported to cost $50,000 annually.
 The average agency today has a profit margin of 0 percent on a commission basis.
 If a producer is paid the same for sales generated by the website as they are for sales they generate on their own, how is it affordable?
 Some other programs easily exceed $100,000 when the cost of training, personnel, software and other tools are considered.
-These efforts should benefit producers, so why shouldn’t they pay at least part of the price?
+These efforts should benefit producers so why shouldn’t they pay at least part of the price?